tattah/nim.nwatchdog/README.md

       echo file & " " & $evt
     of Deleted:
       echo file & " " & $evt),
-  "this param will pass to the event callback watch js and txt")
+  "this param will be passed to the event callback watch js and txt")

 wd.add(
   "/home/zendbit/test/csscript",